-*An e-copy of this book was given in exchange for an honest review.
+*A review copy was provided by NetGalley in exchange for an honest review.